matthieu-sgi/Synthetic_Data_Blender/website_page.md

 ### Variables

-The first step is to define the variables.
-The variables are the parameters of the dataset.
+The second step is to define the variables.
+The variables are the parameters of the dataset and are used many times in the actual code.
 The variables are the following :

 - `master_path` : path to save the dataset
 - `root_object` : objects that mustn't be suppressed